Pistonight/ukingidatool/README.md

 # UKing IDA Tool

+# This project has been moved to https://github.com/Pistonight/symbotw

 Tool for importing the BOTW decompile project into IDA Pro.
 All you need is the BOTW decompile project and no other dependencies.